Congenital Laryngeal Stridor in Babies

 - Is present during eating, sleeping, or excitement

-- Is usually less noisy when the baby is lying on his or her belly
+- Is usually less noisy when the baby is lying on their belly

 - Gets worse if the baby has an upper respiratory infection, like a cough or cold

 The symptoms of congenital laryngeal stridor can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is congenital laryngeal stridor diagnosed?

 The healthcare provider will ask about your baby’s symptoms and health history.
-He or she will give your baby a physical exam.
+They will give your baby a physical exam.
 The provider may refer you to an ear, nose, and throat (ENT) specialist.
 Your baby may need diagnostic tests such as laryngoscopy.
 This is a test to look at the larynx.